AdHoc-Protocol/AdHoc-protocol/README.md

 </details>

-A channel with an empty body indicates that hosts connected through the channel can **send** packets declared within their own body to their counterparts.
-Furthermore, packets declared outside any hosts' scope the project scope are shared among all hosts.
-This means that any host can **transmit** these packets as if they were declared within their own body.

-Typically, the body of a channel's `interface` contains declarations of `stages` and `branches` that define the dataflow logic between the connected hosts.

 ### Stages

-The stages defined within a channel represent different processing states in your code that communicate with each other on the ends of the channel.
-The code generated for the stage does not impose any restrictions; it is solely used as reference information in various parts of your code where necessary.
-It is entirely up to the developer to decide how to utilize and incorporate this code in their implementation as per their requirements.
+Stages within a channel represent the channel's distinct processing states.

-Each stage is declared inside channel scope using the C# `interface` construction, where the interface name becomes the name of the stage.
+Each stage is declared within the channel scope using a C# `interface` construction, where the `interface` name becomes the stage name.
-The top stage, also known as the "**init**" stage, represents the initial state or starting point in the series of stages defined within the channel.
+The topmost stage, known as the "**init**" stage, represents the initial state.
+To collect the stages of a channel, initiate a traversal from the **init** stage.
+Any stages that are not reachable from **init** will be disregarded.

-A stage have to extend the built-in `org.unirail.Meta.L` and/or `org.unirail.Meta.R` interfaces.
-The `L` and `R` are used to denote the left and right hosts, respectively, in the channel declaration, the stage belongs to.
+A stage extends the built-in interfaces `org.unirail.Meta.L`, `org.unirail.Meta.R` or `org.unirail.Meta.LR`.
+Here, `L` and `R` represent the left and right hosts, respectively, while `LR` denotes both hosts in the channel declaration to which the stage belongs.

-Immediately following the reference to the `L/R`side, the declaration of the side branches is initiated.
+The declaration of branches begins immediately after denote host side.

 ![image](https://github.com/AdHoc-Protocol/AdHoc-protocol/assets/29354319/1cd6ad55-7e0e-4167-9d4a-fef279b4fa11)